Sponsor and status

 Length: 1 page

-This bill was introduced on January 23, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 23, 2017, in a previous session of Congress, but it did not receive a vote.

 Feb 26, 2016